 Go Light and Airy

-A white-on-white color scheme and airy elements such as a floating glass desk are handy ways to create a work space that is more akin to a personal sanctuary than a place for professional toil.
+A white-on-white color scheme and airy elements such as this floating glass desk are handy ways to create a work space that is more akin to a personal sanctuary than a place for professional toil.
 If your work is fueled by an inspiration board, opting for a simpler decor scheme will allow each point of inspiration you pin up to take center stage in both the space and your thinking.

 Max Out a Modest Space